 Timeline of Abuse Allegations Against Marilyn Manson

-Since actress Evan Rachel Wood first publicly accused Marilyn Manson of sexual abuse in February 2021, similar allegations by others against the musician have also surfaced.
-Below is a timeline of the developments that have unfolded so far, beginning with Wood's 2018 testimony that disclosed her alleged abuse but had yet to name an abuser.
+After actress Evan Rachel Wood accused Marilyn Manson of abuse in 2021, similar allegations by others against the rock singer also surfaced.
+Below is a timeline, starting with Wood's 2018 testimony that disclosed her alleged abuse but didn't yet name Manson.
+The musician, whose real name is Brian Warner, has denied the allegations.
+Several accusers subsequently sued him; he sued Wood in 2022.

 More From WRRV-WRRB